vsilaev/tascalate-concurrent/ARTICLE1.md

 1. Cancelling resulting `Promise` will cancel all the `CompletionStage-s` passed as arguments.
 2. Default asynchronous executor of the resulting `Promise` is undefined, i.e. it could be either `ForkJoin.commonPool` or whatever `Executor` is used by any of the `CompletionStage` passed as argument.
 To ensure that necessary default `Executor` is used for subsequent asynchronous operations, please apply `defaultAsyncOn(myExecutor)` on the result.

 The list of features provided by the Tascalate Concurrent library doesn't stop here.
-There is more interesting stuff like Retry / Poll functionality, controlling cancellation of the chain of `Promises`, extensions to `ExecutorService` etc. But this article is already getting too long, so the reamaing is left for another time.
+There is more interesting stuff like Retry / Poll functionality, controlling cancellation of the chain of `Promises`, extensions to `ExecutorService` etc. But this article is already getting too long, so the reamaing is left for the next time.
 In the meantime, you can check the home page of the [Tascalate Concurrent](https://github.com/vsilaev/tascalate-concurrent) library for the most up-to-date documentation.

 # Acknowledgements